 Instead of relying on yourself or your employees to stay updated, consider using an AI-based, automated compliance solution.
 Your business can quickly analyze and review compliance requirements with AI without human intervention.
 It provides indispensable insights to help guide your company through its compliance journey.

-While not mandated yet, consider utilizing technology that has been tested for the FIPS (Federal Information Processing Standard) validation through a NIST-accredited laboratory.
+While not mandated yet, consider utilizing technology that has been conformance tested for the FIPS (Federal Information Processing Standard) validation through a NIST-accredited laboratory and currently awaiting certification.
 For example, the FIPS 140-3 is a U.S. government computer security standard used to approve cryptographic modules and covers a wide range of potential applications.

 4. Review FTC and IAPP Websites Regularly